 The Beach At The Tulum Ruins

 After checking out the spectacular ruins of Tulum and taking in the beauty of the place, what better than a swim in the beautiful Caribbean Sea?
-This is a possibility even before you leave the archaeological site as after descending a set of wooden stairs not far from the Castillo, you'll reach Playita Tortuga.
+This is a possibility even before you leave the archaeological site, as after descending a set of wooden stairs not far from the Castillo, you'll reach Playita Tortuga.
 Bring your swimming attire.
-Bear in mind though that this beach is protected during the summer months for nesting sea turtles and you won't be able to swim here during that period of the year.
+Bear in mind, though, that this beach is protected during the summer months for nesting sea turtles, and you won't be able to swim here during that period of the year.

 Si’an Khan Biosphere